lintje/lintje/README.md

 ```
 $ lintje
-SubjectCliche: The subject does not explain the change in much detail
+Error[SubjectCliche]: The subject does not explain the change in much detail
   9a2ae29:1:1: Fix bug
     |
   1 | Fix bug
     | ^^^^^^^ Describe the change in more detail

-MessagePresence: No message body was found
+Error[MessagePresence]: No message body was found
   9a2ae29:3:1: Fix bug
     |
   1 | Fix bug